Neuro-Symbolic AI:

 Why It Matters

-If you can't inspect what the system "knows," you can't verify it's correct.
-You can't update it when regulations change.
-You can't explain it to auditors.
+If you can't inspect what the system "knows," you can't verify it's correct, update it when regulations change, or explain it to auditors.

 The Tradeoff